 Alexander Pol was a Ukrainian archeologist, ethnographer, geologist, entrepreneur, public figure and philanthropist.
 He studied the iron ore of Kryvyi Rih for 15 years and proved its industrial importance.
 In 1881, Pol contributed to the industrial development that leads to the rapid economic growth of the Katerynoslav (now Dnipro) region.
 He also participated in the agricultural and judicial reformation of Katerynoslav, and was its first honored citizen.

-Vladimir Vernadsky, future influencer of Association Noosphere, believed we should know our history and the prominent individuals who contributed to the development of their country.
+Vladimir Vernadsky, influencer of Association Noosphere, believed we should know our history and the prominent individuals who contributed to the development of their country.
 He said: “… in the history of science and knowledge acquisition, the impact of a human personality is manifested as it may not do anywhere else.
-There can be a lot or a few of these personalities, but you can never replace the work of the mass by the work of individuals.”
+There can be a lot or a few of these personalities, but you can never replace the work of individuals by the work of the mass.”

 As followers of Vernadsky’s theory, we are also eager to support initiatives regarding our city’s historical heritage.
 It was our pleasure to join the search for Alexander Pol’s burial site.